-The lender had to write-off or write-down the loan, or there' been a judgment against them in the last two years.
-They're subprime if they have gone bankrupt in the last five years.
-Their annual income is less than half of the total yearly principal + interest payments on the loan.
+According to the Federal Deposit Insurance Corporation (FDIC), subprime borrowers have been delinquent or bankrupt, or they have low credit scores and/or low income.
+Specifically, they've been delinquent on their payments, with two or more 30-day delinquencies in the past year.
+The lender had to write off or write-down their loan, or there has been a judgment against them in the last two years.
+They are subprime borrowers if they have gone bankrupt in the last five years.
+Their annual income is less than half of the total yearly principal plus interest payments on the loan.

 Types of Subprime Loans

-Here are examples of the most popular:
+Here are examples of the most popular subprime mortgages:

 - An interest-only loan doesn't require that any of the principal be paid for the first several years of the loan.
 That makes it easier to afford than any other loan.
 Most borrowers assume that they will either refinance or sell their house before the principal needs to be repaid.
 That's a very dangerous assumption, because that's when the monthly payment increases.
 The borrower usually can't afford the higher payment.
 If the value of the home drops, then they can't qualify for a refinancing.
 They might not be able to sell the house either.
 In that case, they are forced to default, because they can't make the higher payment.